mjsmith11/homelab/Readme.md

 Copy this file to the `volume-backup` directory before creating the container.

-### Budget
-Two containers for the front end and back end of a custom budgeting app.
-Should just run.

 #### Additional Notes
 - Keep rclone.conf safe.
 It contains an auth token
 - To test without waiting for the cron job to fire `docker exec -it volume-backup /app/backup.sh`

+### Budget
+Two containers for the front end and back end of a custom budgeting app.
+Should just run with nothing additional.

 ## Things to consider for new services
 - Does it need reverse proxy